 1. Zoom H4n Pro

-Zoom (not the video meeting software) has been around since 1983 and is a leader in creating audio recording equipment.
-They’ve set the standard with the handheld recorders, especially with their best seller, the Zoom H4n Pro.
+Zoom (not the video meeting software) has been around since 1983 and is a leader in creating audio recording devices.
+They’ve set the standard with handheld recorders in the voice recorder market, especially with their best-seller, the Zoom H4n Pro.

-There’re also many recording and editing features if you want to do it all on a single device, but we’d still advise using audio editing software.
+There’re also many recording and editing features if you want to do it all on a portable audio recorder, but we’d still advise using audio editing software.

 2. Zoom H1n